Moskvitch: Third generation

-The 1960s bought about a third generation of cars, with the more advanced Moskvitch 408, Moskvitch 412 and Moskvitch 2140.
-On May 18, 1967, the company produced its one millionth car.
-The Moskvitch 408 was the first Soviet-built car to be designed with extra safety features in mind, including crumple zones, safer steering column, soft interior parts, seat belts, a padded dashboard, and a split circuit braking system.
-The first series of Moskvitch 408 cars had vertical rear lights, two or four round headlights, a front bench seat, and a 4-speed manual transmission with column mounted gear lever.
-The second generation 408 was produced between 1969 and 1976.
+The 1960s bought about a third generation of cars, with the more advanced Moskvitch 408, Moskvitch 412, and Moskvitch 2140.
+The Moskvitch 408 was the first Soviet-built car to be designed with extra safety features in mind, including crumple zones, safer steering columns, soft interior parts, seat belts, a padded dashboard, and a split-circuit braking system.
+The first series of Moskvitch 408 cars had vertical rear lights, two or four round headlights, a front bench seat, and a 4-speed manual transmission with a column-mounted gear lever.
+The second-generation 408 was produced between 1969 and 1976.
 It had the same engine and transmission as its predecessor, but an updated body fitted with rectangular headlights and horizontal rear lights, with triangular turn signal markers mounted on tailfins.
-It additionally included separated bucket seats and the transmission used a floor-mounted gear lever.
-The 408 was popular due to its good value in countries such as the United Kingdom, Finland and Norway.
-The Moskvitch 412 improved on this design with various engine and styling improvements.
+It additionally included separated bucket seats, and the transmission used a floor-mounted gear lever.
+The 408 was popular due to its good value in countries such as the United Kingdom, Finland, and Norway.
+The Moskvitch 412 added various engine and styling improvements.

-In 1966 during a visit by French President Charles de Gaulle to the Soviet Union, an agreement was signed between MZMA and Renault.
-Renault would assist in the reconstruction of the plant in Moscow, as well as cooperate in the establishment of a second plant in Izhevsk.
+In 1966, during a visit by French President Charles de Gaulle to the Soviet Union, an agreement was signed between MZMA and Renault.
+The French automaker would assist in the reconstruction of the plant in Moscow and collaborate in the establishment of a second plant in Izhevsk.